 After brainstorming in class, these are the colleges that students are considering attending.
 If the college has a link, you can click it to find the college essay prompt for that college.
 Some of these prompts are from 2009-2010 or 2010-2011, so if you are going to use the prompt for a genuine admission application (as opposed to simply picking a prompt to do for the "college essay" assignment due in class), then doublecheck directly with your university to make sure that this is the current year's prompt.
 I doublechecked as many as I could.

 |University of California (includes UC Berkeley, UC Davis, UC Irvine, UCLA, UC Merced, UC Riverside, UCSD, UCSF, UCSB, and UC Santa Cruz).

-The Common Application writing promptsincludes the the list of almost 400 colleges that use the Common Application (click here)
+The Common Application writing prompts pertain to more than 500 colleges that use the Common Application (as of 2013) (click here)

 |California State Universities and Community Colleges do not require a writing prompt (includes SDSU, Chico State, Long Beach State, Sonoma State, San Francisco State, Cal State Fullerton, Cal State San Marcos, etc. and Mesa College and San Diego City College).